MezzyMez/sql_project/README.md

 Sales data was difficult to attain from this data set.
 Individual product information could not be attributed to transactions nor could unit price be reconciled to products.

 ## Future Goals
-With more time, and perhaps more guidance on what the information meant, the accuracy of the sales data could be far greater.
+With more time, and more guidance on what the information meant, the accuracy of the sales data could be far greater.
 Given enough time, reconciling traffic data with sales_by_sku could be done to confirm revenue data.